ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-diversity.md

 3. Fish
     - Live in water.
-    - Their bodies are covered with scale.
+    - Their bodies are covered with scales.
     - Breathe through their gills in water.
     - Have fins to help them swim.
     - Most fish lay eggs.